What is the difference between critical illness insurance and medical insurance?

 Reminders

-• The design of products with multiple benefits is relatively complex.
-The terms and conditions vary among products, including the definitions of new diseases, recurrence and waiting periods.
+- The design of products with multiple benefits is relatively complex.
+The terms and conditions vary among products, including the definitions of new diseases, recurrence and waiting periods, as well as additional terms and conditions for claims.
+For instance, there are benefit limits (e.g. 25% or 30% of the original sum insured) and restrictions on the number of claims for each type of major condition and early-stage illness.
 Read the relevant terms and conditions carefully, and consult your insurer or intermediary if needed.

-• Pre-existing conditions are normally excluded from coverage of critical illness insurance.
+- Pre-existing conditions and symptoms are normally excluded from coverage of critical illness insurance.
 For instance, if you were diagnosed with cancer before the policy takes effect, it will not be covered.